FraeuleinFlauschig/TRIC/README.md

 ok 3 - a skipped test # SKIP
 ```

-TRIC can only output a single test report at a time.
+TRIC can only output a single report of the test results at a time.
 To avoid editing and recompiling a test suite if multiple  output formats are needed, the function tric_output_environment() can be used.
 The output format can then be specified with the environment variable TRIC_OUTPUT_FORMAT when the test suite is executed.

 If for example a test suite executable called "list_test" using the function tric_output_environment() should output a summary of the test results in CSV format, it can be executed as follows: